Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

     bower install --save PolymerElements/paper-slider

-## Add the element to our application
+## Add the element to your application

 1. Open `src/my-new-view.html` in a text editor.